lukehebb1/weather.py/README.md

-# weather.py
 A Python script that tells you Dublin's weather forecast.
+The script scrapes data from www.met.ie using BeautifulSoup and urllib.
+It tells you the weather forecast for today, tonight and tomorrow.
+It also tells you the pollen and UV forecast.